 Additionally, these workers sometimes work 24-hour shifts, which increase their chances of making mistakes.
 All crews should be working together and ensuring their paying attention to their surroundings.
 Working the oilfields is a dangerous job that requires vigilant team members who know exactly what they’re doing.

 OSHA was in the process of investigating Mr. Stuart’s death, and it’s unclear whether the agency will be facing repercussions for workplace safety violations.

 If you or a loved one was harmed working as a roughneck in the field, you deserve compensation.
 Talk to our about your case as soon as possible.
 He has more than a decade of experience helping Texas workers and their families seek compensation for injuries or illnesses sustained on the job.
-The Law Offices of George P. Escobedo & Associates, PLLC is proud to offer skilled and tenacious representation.
+The Law Office of George P. Escobedo & Associates, PLLC is proud to offer skilled and tenacious representation.
 Let us see what we can do for you and your family.